podusowski/deaths-in-poland/README.md

 Deaths in Poland by week and age
 --------------------------------

-Horizontal axes are weeks from 2017 to end of 2021 and age groups with 5yrs intervals.
+Horizontal axes are weeks from 2017 to end of 2021 (w/o 3 last weeks) and age groups with 5yrs intervals.
 Height represents the number of deaths for a given group in a given week.